loading04/zip-code-tunisia/README.md

 # /cities_zip

 The Cities-Zip endpoint is a GET request that returns the cities/city for a given zip code.
-The endpoint takes a `zip` parameter, which is the zip code for which the cities are being requested.
+The endpoint takes a `zip_code` parameter, which is the zip code for which the cities are being requested.

 ## Parameters

-zip (required): The zip code for which the cities/city are being requested.
+zip_code (required): The zip code for which the cities/city are being requested.

 ## Usage